colinulin/hilogame/README.md

 npm run dev
 ```

-Running the above script should open a browser window with the app running.
-If a browser window does not open after running the above script, navigate to `http://localhost:8080/` in your browser.
+Running the above script should open a browser window with the app running and a second window displaying package sizes.
+The dev server is setup to run in hot-reload mode so changes made in your code will automatically be shown in your browser.
+If a browser window does not open after running the above script, navigate to `http://localhost:8080/`.
 If you still experience issues, check that there aren't any errors in your terminal and that VueJS is running on port 8080.

 ## Deployment